FonzTech/DS3_Input_And_Report_Inspector/README.md

     *   Probe flash memory pages with write-then-read tests.
 *   **Stick Center Calibration (Report 0xF1, Bank A, Offset 0x0020):**
     *   View the 16-byte stick center calibration data segment.
-    *   Adjust individual bytes (B0-B7) of the primary 8-byte calibration data and write changes back to the controller.
+    *   Adjust individual bytes (B0-B7) of the primary 8-byte (16-byte for controllers that use 3 pin analog sticks) calibration data and write changes back to the controller.
-    *   View the combined 16-bit hex values for each analog stick axis (LX, LY, RX, RY).
 *   **Controller Commands:**
     *   Send a restart command to the controller.
     *   Enable/Disable input report streaming (requires PS button press to activate streaming after enabling).